ffrgb/yanic/docs/docs_configuration.md

 ### ifname
 {% method %}
-name of interface on which this collector is running (ifname)
+name of interface on which this collector is running.
 {% sample lang="toml" %}
 ```toml
 ifname              = "br-ffhb"